Zeal & Ardor

 Zeal & Ardor is a Swiss avant-garde metal band started and led by Manuel Gagneux, a Swiss-American musician who had previously created a chamber pop project called Birdmask.
 Formed in 2013, the band mixes sounds of African-American spirituals with black metal.

-Initially a solo project, the band signed with MVKA records in 2016 and expanded to a full lineup, with Gagneux on vocals and guitar, backing vocalists Denis Wagner and Marc Obrist, guitarist Tiziano Volante, bassist Mia Rafaela Dieu, and drummer Marco Von Allmen.
-The project started in New York City, but is now based in Basel, Switzerland.

-Zeal & Ardor have released the albums Devil Is Fine (2016), and Stranger Fruit (2018), as well as a demo album Zeal and Ardor (2014).
+Initially a solo project, the band signed with MVKA Records in 2016 and expanded to a full lineup, with Gagneux on vocals and guitar, backing vocalists Denis Wagner and Marc Obrist, guitarist Tiziano Volante, bassist Mia Rafaela Dieu, drummer Marco Von Allmen.
+Dieu was later replaced by Lukas Kurmann.
+Zeal & Ardor have released the albums Devil Is Fine (2016), Stranger Fruit (2018), Zeal & Ardor (2022), and Greif (2024), as well as a demo album Zeal and Ardor (2014).
 In 2020, they released their first EP, Wake of a Nation.
-A third studio album, Zeal & Ardor, was released in February 2022.

 History

 Background

-Gagneux was born in Basel, Switzerland in 1989, to an African American mother and Swiss father.
+Gagneux was born in Basel, Switzerland, in 1989 to an African American mother and a Swiss father.
 Both of Gagneux's parents were musicians, and he learned piano at an early age.
 Growing up, he frequently listened to grindcore and technical and melodic death metal artists.
-As a teenager, he was in an indie pop band named Hellelujah.
+As a teenager, he was in a Crossover band named Hellalujah.
 After moving to New York City in 2012, Gagneux started Birdmask, a chamber pop project.

-Gagneux posted his Birdmask music to 4chan, as he said "to get feedback because they're brutally honest and don't give a shit about you,".
-He would ask users for two musical genres to combine and create a song in half an hour, as an experiment to expand his creativity.
+Gagneux posted his Birdmask music to 4chan "to get feedback because they're brutally honest and don't give a shit about you".
+He would ask users for two musical genres to combine and create a song in half an hour as an experiment to expand his creativity.
 One of these users suggested that he fuse "black metal", while another suggested "nigger music"; in response, he started Zeal & Ardor, which features elements of both black metal and slave songs.
 Other genres suggested included "Afro Djent, Nashville Power Electronics and Industrial Grunge".
 Gagneux later stated the band came from the question of "what if American slaves had embraced Satan instead of Jesus?".